panther03/very_bad_vliw/README.md

 - [X] Updated dependency analysis (w/ False dependencies)
 - [X] Update scheduling
 - [X] Update labels of branch/jump
-- [ ] Patching hex file and adding offset for loads
+- [X] Patching hex file and adding offset for loads
 - [X] Assemble output into hex or figure out why GCC is still generating jump + branch for one branch
-- [ ] CPU support for global load offset
+- [X] CPU support for global load offset
+- [X] mul32 runs
 - [ ] Compile & run matmul32 + Show that IPC is > 1
 - [ ] Test a function pointer, see what code is generated